 Want to learn more about DYF and our programs?

-The mission of the Diabetic Youth Foundation is to improve the quality of life for children, teens and families affected by diabetes.
+The mission of the DYF is to improve the quality of life for children, teens and families affected by diabetes.
 The organization provides education and recreation within a supportive community, encouraging personal growth, knowledge and independence.